agsb/emppty/README.md

 EXAMPLE:
-for a population of 7000, 0.43 of childrens, 0.43 of adults and 0.14 of elders, with two childrens by couple, 0.30 of unmarried adults and 0.0001 of infant adults
+for a population of 7000, 0.43 of childrens, 0.43 of adults and 0.14 of elders, with two childrens by couple, 0.30 of unmarried adults and 0.001 of infant mortality

 echo "7000 0.43 0.43 0.14 2 0.30 0.001" | emppty > data.csv